EllisChang97/Recipe-Generator-API-With-Youtube-Tutorials/README.md

-## Recipe Generator with Youtube Tutuorials
+## Recipe Generator with Youtube Tutorials

 An application that allows you to search for recipes based on one or more inputted ingredients.
     - using the Edamam API